[BoDD logo]

 Gumbo-Limbo, West Indian Birch, Turpentine Tree

-The pathological resinous exudate from these species is known as Manila elemi.
+The oleoresinous exudate from this and certain other species of Canarium L. native to the Philippines (Canarium asperum Benth., Canarium ovatum Engl.) is known as Manila elemi, elemi resin, or canarium resin (Ella & Domingo 2010).
 The fragrance raw material known as elemi oil is prepared by steam distillation of Manila elemi.
 Elemi oil, when applied for 24 hours under occlusion to intact or abraded rabbit skin, was found to be slightly irritant.
 It was found to be non-irritant when applied undiluted to the skin of mice or swine, and non-irritant when applied in a 48 hour closed patch test to human skin at a dilution of 4% in petrolatum.
-No sensitisation reactions could be produced in 25 human volunteers subjected to a maximisation test using 4% elemi oil in petrolatum (Opdyke 1976a).
+No sensitisation reactions could be produced in 25 human volunteers subjected to a maximisation test using 4% elemi oil in petrolatum (Opdyke 1976).

 Scrub Turpentine